alessandrochiaiese/GetCall/README.md

     - Copy the Python path, and replace the `scriptProcessor="<to be filled in>"` in web-config-template with the Python path returned by `wfastcgi-enable`.

 6. Edit the remaining settings in `web-config-template` then save it as `web.config` in the `C:/inetpub/wwwroot/` directory.
-It should NOT sit inside `getcall/`.
-Other settings can be modified if `getcall` does NOT sit at `C:/inetpub/wwwroot/`
+It should NOT sit inside `getref/`.
+Other settings can be modified if `getref` does NOT sit at `C:/inetpub/wwwroot/`

     - Edit project `PYTHONPATH` (path to your project)